 The presence of sound justice system is one of the imperative elements that encourage foreign investors to come and invest in foreign countries.
-According to sun (2002) how commercial disputes are handled through the judiciary system have a huge impact on where the investor will go and how much contribution the investment will make to the host economy.
+According to sun (2018) how commercial disputes are handled through the judiciary system have a huge impact on where the investor will go and how much contribution the investment will make to the host economy.
 To this end, Ethiopia government becomes a member of world intellectual property organization and Multilateral Investment Guarantee Agency to guarantee foreign investors property.
-However, the finding of this paper indicates that 42.9% and 48.7% of the respondents from pre implementation and implementation stage respectively believe that the judiciary system of the country is rationally good.
+However, the finding of this paper indicates that 83.3% of the respondents from pre-implementation, implementation and operation respectively believe that the judiciary system of the country is relatively good which means 68% they agree moderately.
 This implies that more than half of the respondents do not think their problems will be solved through the domestic judiciary system properly.
-Hence, the county lacks behind important pre-requisite to come and invest in Ethiopia.
+Hence, the county lacks behind important pre-requisite to come and invest in Addis.
 The perception of team leader in legal directorate of Ethiopian investment commission strengthens the feeling of foreign investors.

 According to him, dealing locally is the main strategy of the legal directorate to solve disputes.
 This is mainly to avoid taking issues to courts and experience inefficient system.
 Therefore, the justice system of the country is not trustworthy.

-Regarding the availability of information at the required moment and having necessary detail, 81% from pre implementation stage and 74.3% from implementation stage experienced that they are not getting necessary information at the moment they need with the required detail.
-Hence, the result indicates that information handling and communicating mechanisms are not in a position to provided up-to-date and detail information on the spot.
+Regarding the availability of information at the required moment and having necessary detail, As we have seen from the table the respondents agree 58.7% and moderately agree 28% totally 86.7% at pre implementation, implementation and operation stage experienced that they are relatively getting necessary information at the moment they need with the required detail.
+Hence he result indicates that information handling and communicating mechanisms are not in a position to provided up-to-date and detail information on the spot.
 This will hamper investors to make informed decision at the right time.